California Coastal Commission: Other

 In 2005, the commission found Dennis Schneider's proposed 10000 sqft home in San Luis Obispo to be inconsistent with the California Coastal Act.
-The commission ruled that Schneider could still build a new home, but with 15 conditions including: his house must be reduced to 5000 sqft, the house must be moved 300 ft inland, and his barn can't be built because 41 acres is too small for ranching cattle.
+The commission ruled that Schneider could still build a new home, but with 15 conditions including: his house must be reduced to 5000 sqft, the house must be moved 300 ft inland, and his barn cannot be built because 41 acres is too small for ranching cattle.
 Several of the conditions were targeted at preserving the character of the view that a boater would have of the coastline from offshore.
-While commission Executive Director Peter M. Douglas said “the view of pastoral areas from the sea to the land without human structures intervening is very important," the California 2nd District Court of Appeal ruled in a unanimous 2006 opinion: “We believe that it is unreasonable to assume that the Legislature has ever sought to protect the occasional boater’s views of the coastline at the expense of a coastal landowner."
+While commission Executive Director Peter M. Douglas said "the view of pastoral areas from the sea to the land without human structures intervening is very important," the California 2nd District Court of Appeal ruled in a unanimous 2006 opinion: "We believe that it is unreasonable to assume that the Legislature has ever sought to protect the occasional boater's views of the coastline at the expense of a coastal landowner."

 In 2008, studies showed seabirds on offshore rocks abandoned their nests after Fourth of July fireworks celebrations in Gualala.
 Commission executive director Peter Douglas said the fireworks organizer, the Gualala Festivals Committee, simply refused to work with the commission.
 The commission sent a cease and desist order banning the fireworks, and a judge in Ukiah rejected a request to delay the commission's ruling.
 Douglas explained "Our job under the coastal act is to protect marine resources, and that's what is affected here.
 We don't get involved in 95 percent of the fireworks displays along the coast because most of them don't have these impacts."

 Since 2008, the commission, the California state government, and Vinod Khosla have engaged in litigation over reopening a public pathway through Khosla's property to Martin's Beach.
 Khosla offered to sell a portion of his property to create a pathway for $30 million.

 In 2015, the commission approved a construction project for SeaWorld San Diego to build a bigger tank for their killer whales including the condition that they must not breed captive whales to fill them.

 In 2020, a commission investigation found the city of Long Beach guilty of pruning palm trees that contained more than one Heron bird nest.
 One fledgling bird, which later died, was found on the ground in the vicinity of the arborists' work.
 Proposed penalties include planting trees, more tree-trimming oversight, and fines.